Mseunghwan/longorshort/README.md

 # goormIDE
 Welcome to goormIDE!

 goormIDE is a powerful cloud IDE service to maximize productivity for developers and teams.
-**DEVELOP WITH EXCELLENCE**

-`Happy coding!
-The goormIDE team`

 ## 🔧 Tip & Guide